gsimon75/esp8266_gps_unit/README.md

 must be considered.

 For selecting flashing mode, a pushbutton is used to pull down GPIO0 *before power-up*.
-This means that it can't be reused to connect anything that would prevent it from being pulled to GND, or that couldn't take it being pulled to GND, or that would pull it down inadvertantly before a reset.
+This means that it can't be reused to connect anything that would prevent it from being pulled to GND, or that couldn't take being pulled to GND, or that would pull it down inadvertantly before a reset.

 Typically it's reused for some non-essential active-low output (like a status LED), but as it already has that nice pull-down